codihuston/dynamic-imports-in-nodejs/README.md

+# Notes
+I am using Node version v12.14.1.
+This also worked in v10.

 # Purpose
 This demonstrates different ways to use the new import() in Node.js to dynamically import modules from the filesystem.